LamarqueBastien/XEML-Lab/DOC.md

 	3. select CSV columns headers you want to upload in your document.

-	4. for each headers kept, choose the ontology related term and the related story in which you want to add this terms, then validate by clicking on finish.
+	4. for each headers selected, choose the related ontology term and the related story in which you want to add this term, then validate by clicking on finish.

 ***